 Doctor of Health Administration, Interprofessional Studies

 Medical University of South Carolina

 Master of Health Science, Physician Assistant

-Bottner represents Dell Medical School as a cohort leader in the University of Texas’ Foundations of Interprofessional Collaborative Practice course.
-He has led several quality and process improvement projects around medication safety, medical error reporting and readmission prevention.
-His primary clinical and research interests are addiction medicine, palliative care and value-based health care.
+In addition to his clinical and research interests in hospital medicine, substance use disorders, palliative care and systems-based practice, Bottner represents Dell Medical School as a cohort leader in The University of Texas at Austin’s Foundations of Interprofessional Collaborative Practice course.
+He has also led several quality and process improvement projects around medication safety, medical error reporting and readmission prevention.

 Advanced Practice Provider of the Year

 PA-Physician Partnership of the Year